Minimum Wage FAQs

 The rules, available in the Download Center (to the right), contain the Department's enforcement policy and procedure.

 Required Notice Poster

-The Minimum Wage Ordinance required notice poster must be displayed where employees can easily read it in any/all languages needed by 5% or more of employees.
-Download the poster in the Download Center (to the right).
-This poster fulfills the posting requirements of both the Sick and Safe Time and Municipal Minimum Wage Ordinances.
+The Minimum Wage Ordinance (and Sick and Safe Time Ordinance) required notice poster must be displayed where employees can easily read it in any/all languages needed by 5% or more of employees.
+It is available for download on the right side of your screen.

 What are wages?